craftercms/docs/source/security/crafter-cms-security.rst

         * A segmented application architecture that provides effective, and secure separation between components.
         * Automated processes that perform security patches in all environments.

-    * Many of these bests practices are prebaked into the Amazon AWS Marketplace AMIs sold by Crafter Software.
+    * Many of these bests practices are prebaked into the Amazon AWS Marketplace AMIs sold by CrafterCMS.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^